Firstly though, let’s take a step back and talk about what a garnishee order actually is.

 If you’re struggling financially, there are options available and you can explore them at any time, before you get to the point where a garnishee order is taken out against you.

-From budgeting, credit card balance transfers, home loan refinancing and debt consolidation, to financial hardship applications with lenders and personal insolvency options, there are options to explore and whether they’re appropriate for your situation will ultimately depend on your individual circumstances.
+From taking steps to manage your budget better to applying for financial hardship support with your lenders andexploring your personal insolvency options, there are avenues to consider.
+Whether they’re appropriate for your situation will ultimately depend on your individual circumstances.

 About John Papadopoulos